Learn how to easily create a weathered wood gray finish! This weathered grey finish works great for making new wood look old too!

 Before staining, make sure your wood is properly prepared for finishing.
 To learn more about how to prepare your wood surface for a weathered wood finish, as well as other weathered wood finish tutorials and how to protect your weathered wood surface, check out Weathered Wood Recipes!

-Then, apply the pre-stain wood conditioner and then one coat of the Dark Walnut stain.
-Wipe away any excess stain.
 See my tutorial on how to stain wood for tips on staining wood!

 2. Apply a white wash mixture to the wood